 If you are a media analytics major, how will registration and advising work?

 Registration remains the same.
 Students must consult with their advisor before registering online.
 If students have questions about the media analytics major, they should first talk with their advisor before consulting with the program director Brian Walsh.
-Questions about opening or upper-level COM core courses should be directed to Julie Lellis.
+Questions about opening or upper-level COM core courses should be directed to Vic Costello.
 Alyssa Donohue will remain the administrative coordinator for all undergraduate majors.

 Will media analytics professors in a specific department teach classes with a concentration in that department?